 And this low-inventory problem doesn’t look like it’s going away any time soon because new construction is still fairly stagnant.
 And keep in mind that when interest rates rise, “people are less likely to put their homes on the market in an effort to preserve the lower interest rates on their mortgages.”
 Inventory then remains low (at best) or decreases even further.

-A very good reason why now may be the best time to buy real estate in Omaha and Council Bluffs is so that you can begin enjoying the tax benefits.
+A very good reason why now may be the best time to buy real estate in Omaha and Omaha is so that you can begin enjoying the tax benefits.
 Even with the recent changes in tax laws, tax rates favor homeowners, and ownership remains a good tax shelter.

 At tax time, you can deduct your mortgage interest, which makes up the lion’s share of your mortgage payment in the early years.
 You just have to make sure your mortgage loan balance is less your home’s price.
 Then, up to the new limits, your mortgage interest is deductible, and you save money on your taxes.